Seniesa Estrada

 Seniesa Carmen Estrada (/sɪˈniːsə/; born June 26, 1992) is an American former professional boxer who won the WBA female minimumweight title in March 2021, the WBC and Ring female minimumweight titles in March 2023, and the IBF and WBO female minimumweight titles in March 2024.
 On March 29, 2024, she became the undisputed female minimumweight champion of the world.
 She previously held the WBC Silver female light flyweight title from 2018 until 2021, and the WBA female interim flyweight title from 2019 to 2020.
 She has the record for the fastest knockout in female boxing at seven seconds of the first round.
+Estrada is a member of the International Women's Boxing Hall of Fame.

 Early life

 Hailing from East Los Angeles, Estrada is of Mexican descent and started boxing at the age of eight.

 Professional career

 Estrada won the vacant WBC female Silver light flyweight title with a fourth-round stoppage success against Debora Rengifo at Plaza de Toros Calafia, Mexicali, Mexico, on 17 November 2018.

 She became the interim WBA flyweight title holder with a technical decision win over Marlen Esparza at MGM Grand Garden Arena, Paradise, Nevada, on 2 November 2019.
 The fight was stopped on the advice of the ringside doctor before the start of the final round due to a serious cut on Esparza's forehead caused by an accidental clash of heads with Estrada taking the victory by virtue of being ahead on all three judges' scorecards at that stage.

 On July 24, 2020, Estrada scored the fastest knockout in women's boxing history, stopping 42-year-old Miranda Adkins, who came in as a late replacement of an injured Jacky Calvo, just seven seconds into the first round of their scheduled eight round contest at Fantasy Springs Resort Casino, Indio, California.

 Estrada won her first full world title when she defeated WBA female minimumweight champion Anabel Ortiz by unanimous decision at Dickies Arena, Fort Worth, Texas, on 21 March 2021.

 She became a two-weight world champion in her next fight by dethroning WBO female junior flyweight title holder Tenkai Tsunami via unanimous decision at Banc of California Stadium, Los Angeles, on 9 July 2021.

 Estrada was named WBA Female Boxer of the Year for 2021.
 In 2022, she signed a multi-year promotional contract with Top Rank.

-Estrada became a unified world champion on 25 March 2023, by adding the WBC female minimumweight title to her WBA crown with a unanimous decision victory over Tina Rupprecht at Save Mart Center, Fresno, California.
+Estrada became a unified world champion on March 25, 2023, by adding the WBC female minimumweight title to her WBA crown with a unanimous decision victory over Tina Rupprecht at Save Mart Center, Fresno, California.
 She also claimed the inaugural Ring female strawweight title thanks to this win.

 On March 29, 2024 at the Desert Diamond Arena in Glendale, Arizona, Estrada defeated IBF and WBO champion Yokasta Valle by unanimous decision to take the undisputed minimumweight title.

-Estrada announced her retirement from professional boxing on 23 October 2024.
+Estrada announced her retirement from professional boxing on October 23, 2024.

+In October 2025, she was named among the inductees for the 2026 International Women's Boxing Hall of Fame class.